 Trying to conceive?
 Then it's crucial to know when you are ovulating.
 Find out what our expert has to share to help increase your chances of conceiving.

-Ovulation is that time of the month (about 12 to 24 hours) during which the egg is ready for fertilization by the sperm.
+Ovulation is that time of the month (about 12 to 24 hours) during which the egg is ready for fertilisation by the sperm.
 Here, the eggs are released from the ovaries and this usually happens between two menstrual cycles.
 Understanding this cycle would help you to know when you are ovulating.

 Each month, a woman’s ovaries release almost 15 to 20 eggs.
 These eggs travel through the fallopian tubes and reach the uterus.
 These eggs are released randomly and not in any particular order.

 Dr Shobha Gupta, medical director and IVF specialist at Mother’s Lap IVF Centre, Delhi, shares, “For women, ovulation is a common cause of infertility.
 There are many reasons that affect fertility.
 These could be thyroid, PCOS or PCOd (poly cystic ovarian syndrome) or PID (Pelvic Inflammatory disease).
 In some cases, women do not produce eggs, have endometriosis and/or maintain a sedentary lifestyle,” she says.

 If you are hoping to get pregnant, being aware of your ovulation cycles is of high importance as it is a key factor in affecting your probability of getting pregnant.
 Here’s what happens:

 - In order to get pregnant, your eggs should meet the sperms at the fallopian tubes.
 But an egg can only survive for about 24 hours.
 This means that the eggs and the sperms must meet in that window of opportunity.

 - The good news is that sperms can survive for about seven days.
 So you don’t necessarily have to time sex during that one day.
 You actually have a window of six days to conceive.